sktomer/FSE-2012-Prest-Version-of-Dione/README.md

 In this repository, for the Prest project you will find:

-* :prest.c: Source code (available)
+* prest.c:      Source code (available)
-* :altertest.c: Extension of the functionality of the Prest tool (available).
+* altertest.c:  Extension of the functionality of the Prest tool (available).
-* :prest: An executable file after compilation of the source code.
+* prest:        An executable file after compilation of the source code.
-* :README.md: The README file published along side the project by the authors which explains the details of the project and the steps for execution of the tool.
+* README.md:    The README file published along side the project by the authors which explains the details of the project and the steps for execution of the tool.
-* :Some sample input files are also available to test the tool along with the expected output files.
+* Some sample input files are also available to test the tool along with the expected output files.

 This repository was constructed by [Apoorv Joshi](https://github.com/apoorv-vijay-joshi) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
 Thanks to Bora Caglayan, Ayse Tosun Misirli, Gul Calikli, Ayse Bener, Turgay Aytac, Burak Turhan for their help in establishing this repository.